alexalmeidabr/CAP-FreightOrder/README.md

 # CAP - Freight Order

-This is a personal experiment project to test CAP capabilities using Fiori UI anotations.
+This is a personal experimental project to test CAP capabilities using Fiori UI anotations.

 It uses a simulated SAP TM Freight Order as data.